VWB Projects with Track of the Tiger T.R.D.

 Outside of those times our priorities will be: (a) establishing the water supply, waterholes and ponds, (b) establishing the raised bed (sustainable agriculture) project, (c) identifying the NTFPs to be planted, (d) developing the nature trail network and (e) running initial NTFP ‘value addition’ and ‘Non-tourism related 2nd revenue stream’ workshops.
 These are aimed at shortlisting the options the community selects.

-Support– Our partner Track of the Tiger Co.
-Ltd. Is an experiential education provider for schools and universities.
+Support– Our partners Track of the Tiger Co.
+Ltd.& The MRV Project Co.
+Ltd., Is an experiential education provider for schools and universities.
 We invite enquiries for programmes run from our Sanpatong base in Chiang Mai, to include components that use the Adopt A Tree project as a learning platform.
 The same invitation is extended to our corporate clients seeking team building & CSR programme clients.

 Contact: email@example.com more detail.